-Surgical resection is treatment of choice but only 10% patients are resectable at presentation.
-Even after surgical resection overall survival (OS) has been poor due to high rates of recurrence[2].
-Recently there has been an increased interest in multimodality treatment including both neoadjuvant and adjuvant therapy to improve outcomes.
-Although there are no randomized trials on the issue but recently improved outcomes have been reported using multimodality treatment.
+Surgical resection is a treatment of choice but only 10% of patients have a resectable disease at presentation.
+Even after surgical resection, overall survival (OS) has been poor due to high rates of recurrence[2].
+Recently, there has been an increased interest in multimodality treatment including both neoadjuvant and adjuvant therapy to improve outcomes.
+Although there are no randomized trials on the issue but improved outcomes have recently been reported using multimodality treatment.
 A recent expert consensus statement on GBC recommended that all patients with clinical T3–4 N+ disease should be considered for neoadjuvant chemotherapy (NACT) trials[3].
-After curative resection, patients with T2 or higher and N+ disease should undergo adjuvant systemic chemotherapy or chemo-radiotherapy (CRT).
+After curative resection, patients with T2 or higher and N+ disease should undergo adjuvant systemic chemotherapy or chemoradiotherapy (CRT).
 Adjuvant CRT should be used in patients with positive margins after resection[3].
 With advancements in surgical approach and systemic therapy, multimodality approach has a potential to obtain favorable outcomes in this aggressive disease[4].

-We have adapted various aspects of the multimodality approach for GBC in last decade.
-In this study we aim to analyze our outcomes for multimodality management of GBC.
+We have adapted various aspects of the multimodality approach for GBC in the last decade.
+In this study, we aimed to analyze our outcomes for multimodality management of GBC.

 MATERIALS AND METHODS